 Specifies the use of TLS encryption when communicating with the server.
 Only necessary if the cluster is configured to use TLS encryption for the external ports.
-See Section D, "Using CLI Commands with TLS/SSL" for more information.
+See the section called "Using CLI Commands with TLS/SSL" for more information.

 The following example demonstrates an sqlcmd session, accessing the voter sample database running on node zeus.